In your interactions with CareCentrix, you have rights and responsibilities, which include:

 Respect and Nondiscrimination: You have the right to considerate, respectful service from CareCentrix team members and to be treated fairly, without unlawful discrimination.

-Accurate, Understandable Information: You have the right to receive accurate, easily understandable information regarding the utilization review process and its requirements.
+Accurate, Understandable Information: You have the right to receive accurate, easily understandable information, including information about the utilization review process and its requirements and our nurse coaching program.

 Confidentiality of Health Information: You have the right to communicate with CareCentrix team members in confidence, and to have your individually identifiable health information remain confidential and protected.

-Clinical Rationale for Denials, Peer to Peer Conversations, Appeals: You have the right to a fair and efficient utilization review process.
+Clinical Rationale for Denials, Peer-to-Peer Conversations, and Appeals: You have the right to a fair and efficient utilization review process.
 You may request a copy of the clinical rationale used in reaching a denial decision.
-You, or your treating physician, may request a peer to peer conversation to discuss the clinical details of a case before a decision is made, or after a denial decision is made.
+You, or your treating physician, may request a peer-to-peer conversation to discuss the clinical details of a case before a decision is made, or after a denial decision is made.
 You may request an appeal when a denial decision is made in accordance with the appeal process specified in your health plan evidence of coverage and denial letter.

 Complaints: You have the right to report complaints and expect a response.
 Complaints can be registered with any CareCentrix team member and will be handled according to the CareCentrix complaint process, which is available upon request.

-You have a responsibility to participate in the utilization management process, including:
+You have a responsibility to participate in the utilization management process and, as applicable, our nurse coaching program, including:

 Disclosing relevant information and clearly communicating your wants and needs